 They are also involved in a wide range of other work including community safety, education, working with the victims of crime to provide support and more.

-Everywhere there is people, police are needed to provide order.
+Everywhere there are people, police are needed to provide order.
 Police officers work in a range of different departments from controlling traffic to dealing with robberies, assaults and more serious crimes.

 While the majority of roles in the police have full training provided and do not require you to get a degree or formal training before you get started, online criminal justice degrees from Central Christian College can certainly help you get the role that you want in the police, especially if you’re hoping to work your way up the ranks.